Skip to main content

 Who is Gidion Mbuvi Kioko aka Gideon Mbuvi Kioko aka Mike Sonko?

-The MP, who is known more by his alias Mike Sonko, took his seat in the august House on a day he battled fresh accusations he has a tainted past and should not have been cleared to run.
+more popularly known by his alias, Mike Sonko, took his seat in the august House on a day he battled fresh accusations regarding a tainted past and concerns about his clearance to contest a parliamentary seat.

 "I stayed behind bars for only two months then I was released by Justice Oguk following an appeal against my sentence.
 I never escaped from Kamiti and there is evidence to prove that I was set free by the High Court," he said, as he fought off a report in The Star on Tuesday, that he was jailed over forgery and booked in as prisoner Number KAM/1255/2000/LS.
 The newspaper carried an affidavit in which Kioko said he had been denied bond/bail and was in Kamiti serving a four-month sentence.
 He also listed several medical conditions he said he had and which could be complicated by prison conditions, adding he was from a poor family.